united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Developers/united-manufacturing-hub/sensorconnect/index.md

 Based on the VendorIdentifier and DeviceIdentifier (specified in the received data from the ifm-gateway), sensorconnect can look up relevant information from the IODD file to interpret the data.

-Now sensorconnect converts the data and sends it (as a JSON) via MQTT to the MQTT broker.
-The format from sensorconnect is described in detail and with examples on the [UMH Datamodel website](/docs/concepts/mqtt/).
+Now sensorconnect converts the data and sends it (as a JSON) via MQTT to the MQTT broker or via Kafka to the Kafka broker.
+The format of those messages coming from sensorconnect is described in detail and with examples on the [UMH Datamodel website](/docs/concepts/mqtt/).